AHSG Membership and Staff

 Rich Baron, President and CEO, American Board of Internal Medicine

-Susan DeVore, President and CEO, Premier Inc.
+Susan DeVore, CEO, Premier Inc.

-Deborah DiSanzo, General Manager, IBM Health
+Deborah DiSanzo, President, Best Buy Health

-Victor Dzau, President, National Academy of Medicine (formerly, the Institute of Medicine)
+Victor Dzau, President, National Academy of Medicine

-Judy Faulkner, Founder and CEO, EPIC
+Judy Faulkner, Founder and CEO, EPIC Systems

 Harvey Fineberg, President, Gordon and Betty Moore Foundation

-Jeff Thompson, Former CEO, Gundersen Health System
+Jeff Thompson, Executive Advisor and CEO Emeritus, Gundersen Health System

 Antonia Villarruel, Dean, University of Pennsylvania School of Nursing